-I am a Postdoctoral Research Fellow in the ERC Programme Social Dynamics of Civil Wars at Pantheon-Sorbonne University.
+I am a Research Fellow at the CNRS, based at the CERI (Sciences Po).
+I am also a core researcher in the ERC Programme Social Dynamics of Civil Wars at Pantheon-Sorbonne University.
 Prior, I was a Trajectories of Change Fellow at the Zeit-Stifnung in Hamburg, a Junior Visiting Fellow at the IWM (Institute for Human Science, Vienna) and an Order, Conflict and Violence Fellow at Yale University.
 I hold a Ph.D. in Political Science from the EHESS.

 My main research area is the the establishement of legal institutions by armed movements.
 My fieldwork-based doctoral dissertation, La guerre par le droit : justice, domination et violence en Afghanistan (2001-2018), examines the legal system established by the Taliban insurgency in Afghanistan since the start of the Western military intervention.
 I demonstrate that, contrary to the common understanding of civil wars as situations of lawlessness, they are caracterised by intense competition between legal systems to be recognized as the official Law.